husam-6/almanakly.github.io/README.md

 ---

 ### Course Policies
-- Grading:  TK
-- Assignments:  TK
+- Grading:  50% assignments, 25% quizzes, 20% final projcet, 5% participation

-Assignments can be worked on in teams of 2-3, and they are actually encouraged!
+Assignments can be worked on in teams of 2, and they are actually encouraged!
 Late work will get an immediate 10% reduction.
 Submit your assignments on time!

 ---

 ### Scheduling
-- **Lectures**: TK
+- **Lectures**: Thursdays 6:00PM - 7:50PM
-- **Office Hours**: TK
+- **Office Hours**: After class, 8:00PM - 9:00PM
 - **Instructor**: Husam Almanakly

 ---